piemonte/RGBCube/README.md

 # RGBCube

-RGB color space as a unit cube.
+RGB color space as a unit cube in Swift.